-In general, except when Israel acts as fiscal agent with respect to a particular issue, information reporting requirements will apply to payments within the United States to non-corporate United States Bondholders of interest on a bond and, under certain circumstances, to the proceeds of the sale of a bond.
-Except when Israel acts as fiscal agent with respect to a particular issue, backup withholding will apply to those payments if the United States Bondholder (i) fails to provide an accurate taxpayer identification number (on an Internal Revenue Service ("IRS") Form W-9 or substantially similar form), (ii) has failed to report all interest and dividends required to be shown on its federal income tax return or (iii) fails to certify, when required, that it is not subject to backup withholding.
+In general, except when Israel acts as fiscal agent with respect to a particular issue, information reporting requirements will apply to payments within the United States or by or through a custodian or nominee that is a "United States Controlled Person," as defined below, to non-corporate United States

+Bondholders of interest on a bond and, under certain circumstances, to the proceeds of the sale of a bond.
+Except when Israel acts as fiscal agent with respect to a particular issue, backup withholding will apply to those payments if the United States Bondholder (i) fails to provide an accurate taxpayer identification number (on an IRS Form W-9 or substantially similar form), (ii) has failed to report all interest and dividends required to be shown on its federal income tax return or (iii) fails to certify, when required, that it is not subject to backup withholding.

 Non-United States Bondholders who provide the requisite certification (on an IRS Form W-8BEN or substantially similar form) are generally exempt from these withholding and reporting requirements.
 The proceeds of a disposition of a bond through a United States office of a broker generally will be subject to backup withholding and information reporting unless the Non-United States Bondholder certifies that it is a Non-United States Bondholder under penalties of perjury or otherwise establishes that it qualifies for an exemption.
-Information reporting (but not backup withholding) will apply to a Non-United States Bondholder who sells a bond through:
+Information reporting (but not backup withholding) will apply to a Non-United States Bondholder who sells a bond through a foreign office of a broker that is a "United States Controlled Person," as defined below, unless the broker has in its records documentary evidence that the beneficial owner otherwise establishes an exemption.